paharipratyush/intelunnati/README.md

 - Number of relevant chunks retrieved (k) in the `chatbot` function
 - Model used for embeddings and language generation

+## OpenVINO Integration

+This project leverages Intel's OpenVINO toolkit for optimized inference:

+ - The TinyLlama model is loaded and exported using `OVModelForCausalLM` from the `optimum.intel` package.
+ - This allows for hardware-specific optimizations, potentially improving inference speed and efficiency, especially on Intel hardware.
+ - OpenVINO optimizations are particularly beneficial for larger models or high-volume query processing.

+## System Requirements

+- Google Colab environment (or local setup with similar specifications)
+- Internet connection for downloading models and libraries
+- For optimal performance with OpenVINO, Intel CPU is recommended

+## Performance Notes

+- The use of OpenVINO optimizations may significantly improve performance, especially on Intel hardware
+- Performance benefits may be more noticeable with larger models or when processing many queries
+- The TinyLlama model is relatively small, which allows for quick responses but may limit the complexity of answers

+## Troubleshooting

+- If CUDA out of memory errors is encountered, try restarting the runtime or using a CPU-only version.
+- Ensure all required libraries are correctly installed.
+Check the error message for missing packages.

 ## Limitations

 - Performance depends on the quality and length of the uploaded PDF.